saynegrojas/generative-ai-chat/README.md

 ## A generative ai chat, pdf loader

+This application allows you to upload a PDF file to Amazone S3 from the Admin side From the User side, and once the PDF file has been uploaded to Amazon S3, it allows you to ask questions regarding the uploaded file.

 ### Set up AWS:
 - Create a bucket in S3 bucket
 - Get access to Bedrock models (Titan Embeddings G1 - Text, Anthoropic (Claude v2))